 #36 Share Market: A share market is a market where companies raise money by selling their shares where the shares of companies are bought and sold.

-#37 Stock Market: When we are talking about the stock market, we are not only talking about Equity but also the Bonds, Debenture, Mutual Fund, Forex, Commodity, Derivatives, Shares are all included in the stock market.
+#37 Stock Market: When we are talking about the stock market, we are not only talking about Equity but also Bonds, Debenture, Mutual Fund, Forex, Commodity, Derivatives, and Shares all included in the stock market.

 #39 Commodity Market: The commodity market is the market where commodities like Gold, Silver, Crudeoil, etc. are bought and sold.